-It was an accident, so I couldn’t get too upset–after all, I’ve had worse accidents!
-And like most things in life, I simply found it interesting.
+It was an accident, so I couldn’t get too upset–after all, I’ve caused worse accidents!
 But Lexi was clearly upset, bawling and calling herself “stupid.”

-After a time of her cooling down, I called her over to come sit in my lap.
+I remained in my chair, waiting until she cooled down, Then I called her over to come to sit in my lap.
 I asked her how she felt about the whole hot chocolate incident.

 “That did make quite a mess,” I said, pointing out the various areas that now were spotted with brown.
 “And I’m sure Mom won’t go for the new look.”
-So I said, “Let me ask you this, would you feel like less of an idiot if I shampooed the carpet and sofa or if you did?”
+So I said, “Let me ask you this, would you feel like less of an idiot if I cleaned up your mess or if you did?”

-“I’d feel like less of an idiot if I shampoed them.”
+“I’d feel like more of an idiot if you had to clean up my mess.”

 “I guess so.”

-So I brought the machine upstairs and showed her how to fill the shampoo tank in the sink and empty the dirty one into the toilet, how to spray, scrub, and vacuum the sofa and carpet.
-And then for the next hour and a half while I resumed my World Magazine reading, Lexi went to work on the chocolate stains one at a time–all by herself.
-She did the carpet and the sofa, and then kept going–under all the cushions, the other sofa that wasn’t even baptized by cocoa.
+So I brought the machine upstairs and showed her, step by step, how to fill the shampoo tank in the sink and empty the dirty one into the toilet; how to spray, scrub, and vacuum the sofa and carpet.
+And then, for the next hour and a half, while I resumed my World Magazine reading, Lexi went to work on the chocolate stains one at a time–all by herself.
+She did the carpet and then the sofa, and she kept going–she even cleaned under all the cushions and then did the other sofa that wasn’t even baptized by cocoa.
 Lexi cleaned things we’ve never cleaned before.
 Her despair had turned to joy–she was obviously loving it!

-I tell you all this because one of our key parenting principles that kids must eventually learn to solve their own problems.
+I tell you all this because one of our key parenting principles is that kids must eventually learn to solve their own problems.
 Too often we parents make their problems ours.
-Either we rescue them (helicopter parents) or we belittle them (drill seargents).
-By giving them responsibility to fix their own problems we honor them and treat them as contributors, rather than simply dependents.
-At such times we should act as consultants.
+Either we rescue them (helicopter parents) or we belittle them (drill sergeants).
+By giving them the responsibility to fix their own problems we honor them and treat them as contributors, rather than simply dependents.
+At such times we should not rescue but empower.

 And they may learn some new life skills as well.
 In fact, just before bedtime, I caught her on the computer printing something out.
 This is what it said.